NikitaRomanov1/pokemon_app/README.md

 # Pokemon App

-This project is under development now.
+This project is under development now, so API is just JSONPlaceholder.